• Skip to main content

 Fourth of July parade in Leadville, CO.
 Photo by: facebook.com/llcoc

 The annual Fourth of July event in Leadville is an all-day celebration with many things to do.
-In the morning, there is a Firework 5K run that starts and ends in downtown Leadville.
+In the morning, there is a fireworks 5K run that starts and ends in downtown Leadville.
 There is a yearly parade in the mid-morning taking place on Harrison Avenue.

-July | leadvilletwinlakes.com
+July 4 | leadvilletwinlakes.com/listing/july-4th-in-leadville

 Leadville Boom Days